An inexact Matrix-Newton method for solving NEPv: The inexact Matrix-Newton method for NEPv

-For Newton's method to be applicable, we require $F$ to be Fréchet differentiable on $\CC^{n+k,k}$.
-Let $E= \in\CC^{n+k,k}$ be an arbitrary direction matrix.
-Then, we have by the product rule

-In consequence, $F_1(X)$ is Fréchet differentiable over $\CC^{n+k,k}$ whenever $H(V)$ is Fréchet differentiable over $\CC^{n+k,k}$.
-One can immediately extend this idea to \eqref{eq:GNEPv} if both $G(V)$ and $H(V)$ are Fréchet differentiable.\\ For $F_2(V)$, let us first consider a real problem for $V,E_V\in\RR^{n,k}$.
-Then, $F_2$ is Fréchet differentiable with
+In consequence, $F_1(X)$ is Fréchet differentiable whenever $H(V)$ is Fréchet differentiable.
+One can immediately extend this idea to the GNEPv \eqref{eq:GNEPv} if both $G(V)$ and $H(V)$ are Fréchet differentiable.
+For $F_2(V)$, it is easy to see that